glycerine/vpython-emacs-mode/README.md

 ==================

 My vpython.el mode for ipython.
 Has *the* most essential feature: step-through script line-by-line by pressing ctrl-n.
-Anything else is just gravy.
+I don't know how anybody gets anything done without this feature, and every other 'python mode for emacs' seems to be missing it.

-From the top:
+Documentation from the top of the vpython.el file:

  vpython-3.92
  tuned specifically for ipython use.